aertsimon90/greffurt/README.md

 This method is particularly useful for cases where gradual stabilization of a value is required, and it can be applied in various contexts where precision and accuracy in mathematical models or systems are necessary.

+Greffurt Simple Function: An In-Depth Explanation

+The Greffurt Simple Function is a method of approximating the results of the Greffurt function, making the calculations faster and more accessible while still maintaining reasonable accuracy.
+The idea behind this simplification is to compute Greffurt(1, steps) and then multiply the result by the desired target value.
+This approach yields values very close to Greffurt(target, steps), but in a simplified form, making the process of computing much easier.
+However, even though the results of the Simple Function are quite close to the exact values, there is still an inherent error margin due to the following factors:

+---

+Key Factors Affecting the Simple Function's Accuracy

+1. The Size of the Steps (steps)

+Small Steps (low values of steps, such as 10-100): When the steps value is too small, the Simple Function becomes invalid.
+This is because smaller steps do not capture the finer granularity of the Greffurt function, leading to larger inaccuracies in the approximation.
+With steps as small as 10 or 100, the error in the Simple Function increases significantly, and the result may deviate substantially from the true value.

+Large Steps (high values of steps, such as 10000 and above): As the steps value increases, the Simple Function becomes more valid.
+Larger step values allow for a finer approximation of the true Greffurt result, leading to a better match between Greffurt(1, ∞) and Greffurt(target, steps).
+Ideally, if we could calculate Greffurt(1, ∞) exactly, the use of the Simple Function would provide the exact results instantly by performing the calculation x * target, where x is the value of Greffurt(1, ∞).

+However, Greffurt(1, ∞) cannot be calculated exactly with current methods due to the infinite number of steps involved.
+As a result, x is still an approximation, but with a very high step count, the error margin becomes negligible, and the Simple Function becomes a very efficient and accurate alternative.

+---

+2. The Distance of the Target from 1

+The distance of the target value from 1 also significantly impacts the accuracy of the Simple Function.
+The function behaves differently depending on how far the target is from 1.

+When the target is close to 1 (e.g., 10 or -10): The Simple Function provides very close results to the true value of Greffurt(target, steps).
+In this case, the approximation works well because the target is not too far from 1, so the error in the computation is minimal.

+When the target is far from 1 (e.g., 100000 or -100000): As the target value increases or decreases dramatically (e.g., targets like 100000 or -100000), the error margin becomes much larger.
+The further the target is from 1, the less accurate the Simple Function becomes, because the relationship between the steps and the target grows less linear.
+The values produced by the Simple Function will diverge more significantly from the true Greffurt values, and the error will be substantial.
+This behavior happens because the effect of each step is reduced when the target is much larger or smaller than 1.

+---

+Greffurt Simple Function Formula

+The formula for the Simple Function is as follows:

+Greffurt(1, ∞) * target

+This formula assumes that Greffurt(1, ∞) has been approximated or can be computed with sufficiently large steps, and then multiplying the result by the target will give a close approximation to Greffurt(target, steps).

+Why is the Simple Function Useful?

+The Simple Function serves as a shortcut for calculations where high precision is not absolutely required, but reasonable accuracy is needed.
+It simplifies the Greffurt function by approximating it for practical use cases.
+This is particularly useful in situations where the computation needs to be fast, and the error margin is acceptable.

+For example, in scenarios where the target is relatively small and the number of steps is large, the Simple Function can provide a very close estimate to the actual result, making it ideal for applications that require quick calculations with a good balance of speed and accuracy.

+However, the Simple Function is more suitable for cases where extreme precision is not critical, as it can result in errors when used with very large or very small target values or with a small number of steps.

+---

+Summary: Is the Simple Function Really Simple?

+The Greffurt Simple Function is indeed a simplified version of the Greffurt function, but it comes with trade-offs.
+While it allows for faster calculations and yields results that are very close to the exact values, the error margin can be substantial when:

+The steps value is small.

+The target value is far from 1.

+The Simple Function can be seen as a shortcut or approximation, especially useful for quick calculations.
+However, for precise results, particularly when the target is large or small, relying on high step values (such as 10000 or more) is essential to minimize the error and make the Simple Function more valid.

+In conclusion, the Simple Function is useful in many practical situations, but it is not an exact representation of the Greffurt function, and it introduces small errors depending on the parameters used.